Probing the electromagnetic response of dielectric antennas by vortex electron beams: Loss probability for VEBs interacting with dielectric particles in the semi-classical approximation

 We first apply the theory presented above to the canonical example of a single spherical nanoparticle.
 Due to its symmetry, the terms $\Gamma_{\mathrm{e},\mathbf{J}_\mathrm{m}}$ and $\Gamma_{\mathrm{m},\mathbf{J}_\mathrm{e}}$ do not contribute to the loss probability and we need to evaluate only the terms $\Gamma_{\mathrm{e},\mathbf{J}_\mathrm{e}}$ and $\Gamma_{\mathrm{m},\mathbf{J}_\mathrm{m}}$.
 The fully-retarded analytical solution of the induced electric field arising from the excitation of a spherical particle by an electric current was obtained in Ref.~\cite{garcia_sphere}, and the corresponding EEL probability is expressed as:

-where $\varepsilon_0$ is the vacuum permittivity, the summation is performed over multipoles $(n,m)$, $K_m(x)$ is the modified Bessel function of the second kind of order $m$, $b$ is the distance of the beam from the center of the sphere (the impact parameter), and the coefficients $C_{n,m}^\mathrm{E/M}$ take into account the coupling with the field of the electron beam (see Eqs.~(30) and (31) of Ref.~\cite{garcia_sphere}).
+where the summation is performed over multipoles $(n,m)$, $K_m(x)$ is the modified Bessel function of the second kind of order $m$, $b$ is the distance of the beam from the center of the sphere (the impact parameter), and the coefficients $C_{n,m}^\mathrm{E/M}$ take into account the coupling with the field of the electron beam (see Eqs.~(30) and (31) of Ref.~\cite{garcia_sphere}).
 We use superscripts M/E to denote the coefficients related to the excitation of the magnetic/electric modes.
 Eq.~\eqref{Eq:probability_sphere} also includes the Mie coefficients:

-where $k=\omega/c$ is the magnitude of the wave vector in vacuum, $k_{\mathrm{in}}=\sqrt{\varepsilon}\omega/c$ the wave vector inside the sphere characterized by relative dielectric function $\varepsilon$, and $a$ is radius of the sphere. $j_{n}(x)$ and $h_{n}^{(1)}(x)$ are the spherical Bessel and Hankel functions of the first kind, respectively.
+where $k_{\mathrm{in}}=\sqrt{\varepsilon}\omega/c$ the wave vector inside the sphere characterized by the relative dielectric function $\varepsilon$, and $a$ is the radius of the sphere. $j_{n}(x)$ and $h_{n}^{(1)}(x)$ are the spherical Bessel and Hankel functions of the first kind, respectively.
 The derivatives in Eq.~\eqref{tecka1} and Eq.~\eqref{tecka2} are performed with respect to the functions' arguments.

 When we consider the excitation of the sphere by a magnetic current, the corresponding loss probability $\Gamma_\mathrm{m}^\mathrm{sph}$ can be readily obtained by utilizing the transformation given by Eq.~\eqref{Eq:invariance_Maxwell}.
 The magnetic-current-mediated loss probability is thus given by